-The violations described in this policy can affect a student in many ways.
-In light of this, the university offers professional counseling to assist in overcoming the effects and provide ongoing support and assistance.
-To set up an appointment, the student should call the USF Health & Wellness Center at 260-266-8060.
+The violations described in this policy can affect a student in many different ways.
+In light of this, the University offers professional counseling to assist in overcoming the effects and provide ongoing support and assistance.
+To set up an appointment, call the USF Health & Wellness Center at 260.266.8060.
 These counseling services are provided for students at no charge.